Chapter 1 : How Could You

 "Well, might as well get this over with," said Ginny to herself.
 Hermione had left Ginny after all the repeated ‘How can he be doing this to me,’ from Ginny.
 "Here we go, then."

 The wedding was outside, and the sun was so far shining beautifully.
 Harry looked up in the sky, and he wasn’t even thinking about Ginny.
 He did not regret what he had done to her.
-He loved Eliza, and would do anything for her protection.
-Taking another deep breath, he waited for the music to start, and for his to-be wife to become his wife.
+He loved Eliza, and would do anything for her happiness.
+Taking another deep breath, he waited for the music to start, and for his fiancé to become his wife.

 Ginny thought Harry looked amazing.
 He hadn’t even seen her yet, but she saw his eyes sparkling in the sunlight as he looked down the aisle, waiting for Eliza to come down.
-Ginny didn’t feel like talking to anyone, just in case she burst out crying.
+Ginny didn’t feel like talking to anyone, for it was taking all of her willpower to not burst into tears.

-She didn’t think she looked too bad herself.
+On the bright side, She didn’t think she looked too bad herself.
 Her dress was long and golden, and her hair was wavy and down to her lower back.
 She also had a ruby necklace on; one that Harry had given her about a year ago.
+She hoped Harry might glance at it and change his mind about this whole thing on the spot…damn, she was crazy for that man.

-When she heard the usual wedding music start to play, she took a deep breath and found a seat between Ron and Hermione.
+When she heard the usual wedding music start to play, she took a deep breath and found a seat between Ron and Fred.

 Harry gasped, he couldn’t help it.
-He was Eliza coming down the red-carpeted aisle.
+Here was Eliza, coming down the red-carpeted aisle.
 She was beautiful, her snow white dress, blonde hair, brown eyes, and slender body.
 He had to have been the luckiest man on earth to be here, about to get to this angel that had said yes to him.

 When Eliza to-be-Potter made it next to Harry, she slid her hand into his.
 Mr. Weasley himself started his "wedding speech" but Harry didn’t hear any of it, and it wasn’t until Eliza nudged Harry when Harry surfaced.
 He knew it was time.